HP LaserJet: 1980s

 HP Microsoft Font Cartridge for LaserJet 2000, IIP, IIIP, etc.

 PostScript Cartridge for LaserJet IIP, IID, III, IIID, etc.

 HP introduced the first laser printer for IBM PC compatible personal computers on May 22, 1984 at the Computer Dealers' Exhibition (COMDEX).
-It was a 300-dpi, 8 ppm printer that sold for $3,495 with the price reduced to $2,995 in September 1985.
+It was a 300-dpi, eight ppm printer that sold for $3,495 with the price reduced to $2,995 in September 1985.
 It used an 8 MHz Motorola 68000 processor and could print in a variety of character fonts.
 It was controlled using PCL3.
 Due to the high cost of memory, the first LaserJet only had 128 kilobytes of memory, and a portion of that was reserved for use by the controller.

-The LaserJet printer had high print quality, could print horizontally or vertically and produce graphics.
+The LaserJet printer had high print quality, could print horizontally or vertically, and was able to produce graphics.
 It was ideal for printing memos, letters, and spreadsheets.
-It was quiet compared to other contemporary printers, hence people could use the telephone while sitting near the LaserJet.
+It was also quieter than other contemporary printers, so people could use the telephone while sitting near the LaserJet.

 The first LaserJet was a high-speed replacement for text-only daisy wheel impact printers and the noisy dot matrix printers.
-By using control codes it was possible to change the printed text style using font patterns stored in permanent ROM in the printer.
-Although unsupported by HP, because the Laserjet used the same basic PCL language (PCL Level III) spoken by HP's other printers it was possible to use the Laserjet on HP 3000 multiuser systems.
+By using control codes, it was possible to change the printed text style using font patterns stored in permanent ROM in the printer.
+Although unsupported by HP, because the Laserjet used the same basic PCL language (PCL Level III) spoken by HP's other printers, it was possible to use the Laserjet on HP 3000 multiuser systems.

 The LaserJet Plus followed in September 1985, priced at US$3,995.
-It introduced "soft fonts", treatments like bold and italic and other features including a parallel (Centronics) interface.
+It introduced "soft fonts," treatments like bold and italic, and other features including a parallel (Centronics) interface.
 It also included 512 kilobytes of memory, which was sufficient to print graphics at 300 dpi that covered about 70% of the letter-size page area.